Last updated

 Rely.io Self-Service Agent API Token

-First, create a Kubernetes secret to securely store your Rely.io API token.
+Create a Kubernetes secret to store your Rely.io API token securely.

 Replace YOUR-API-TOKEN